aws-samples/amazon-connect-copy/README.md

 - `cd` to an empty working directory (e.g., `md <dir>; cd <dir>`).
 - Optionally, run `connect_save` with no arguments to show the help message:
   ```
-  Usage: connect_save [-?fs] [-G ignore_prefix] instance_alias [aws_profile] [contact_flow_prefix]
+  Usage: connect_save [-?fse] [-p aws_profile] [-c contact_flow_prefix] [-G ignore_prefix] instance_alias
-      Retrieve resources from an Amazon Connect instance into plain files
+      Retrieve components from an Amazon Connect instance into plain files

       instance_alias          Alias of the Connect instance (or path to the directory to save, with the alias being the basename)
-      profile              AWS Profile to use
-      contact_flow_prefix  Prefix of Contact Flows and Modules of interest (all others will be ignored)
       -f                      Force removal of existing instance_alias directory
-      -s                   Skip unpublished contact flow modules and contact flows with an error, instead of failing
+      -s                      Skip unpublished contact flow modules and contact flows with an error (instead of failing)
+      -e                      Proceed even when the system may not encode Extended ASCII characters properly
+      -p profile              AWS Profile to use
+      -c contact_flow_prefix  Prefix of Contact Flows and Modules to be copied (all others will be ignored) - Default is to copy all
       -G ignore_prefix        Ignore hours, queues, routing profiles, flows or modules with names prefixed with ignore_prefix
       -?
 Help
   ```
   - `<instance_alias>` can be a directory path.
   - `<instance_alias>.log` will be produced by `connect_save`.
-- Run `connect_save <source_instance_alias> <source_profile> <contact_flow_prefix>` .
+- Run `connect_save -p <source_profile> -c <contact_flow_prefix> <source_instance_alias>` .
-- Run `connect_save <target_instance_alias> <target_profile> <contact_flow_prefix>` .
+- Run `connect_save -p <target_profile> -c <contact_flow_prefix> <target_instance_alias>` .
 - Optionally, run `connect_diff` with no arguments to show the help message:
   ```
-  Usage: connect_diff [-?f] instance_alias_a instance_alias_b helper [lambda_prefix_a] [lambda_prefix_b]
+  Usage: connect_diff [-?fe] [-l lambda_prefix_a=lambda_prefix_b] [-b lex_bot_prefix_a=lex_bot_prefix_b] instance_alias_a instance_alias_b helper
-      Based on connect_list result on Amazon Connect instance A and B,
+      Based on connect_save result on Amazon Connect instance A and B,
-      find the differences and produce helper files to safely copy resources from A to B.
+      find the differences and produce helper files to safely copy components from A to B.

       instance_alias_a    Alias of the Connect instance A
       instance_alias_b    Alias of the Connect instance B
                           (Aliases can be a path to the directory where the instance was saved using connect_save.)
       helper              Name of the helper directory
-      lambda_prefix_a   Lambda function name prefix in instance A to be replaced with <lambda_prefix_b>
-      lambda_prefix b   Lambda function name prefix in instance B replacing <lambda_prefix_a>
       -f                  Force removal of existing helper directory
+      -e                  Proceed even when the system may not encode Extended ASCII characters properly
+      -l lambda_prefix_a=lambda_prefix_b
+                          Lambda function name prefixes for instances A and B (if different) to be replaced during copying
+      -b lex_bot_prefix_a=lex_bot_prefix_b
+                          Lex bot name prefixes for instances A and B (if different) to be replaced during copying
       -?
 Help

-      Note: This script create files in the helper directory without changing any instance resource files.
+      Note: This script create files in the helper directory without changing any instance component files.
   ```
-- Run `connect_diff <source_instance_alias> <target_instance_alias> <helper> <source_lambda_prefix> <target_lambda_prefix>` .
+- Run `connect_diff -l <source_lambda_prefix>=<target_lambda_prefix> -b <source_lex_bot_prefix>=<target_lex_bot_prefix> <source_instance_alias> <target_instance_alias> <helper>` .
 - Optionally, check under the helper directory `<helper>` to find the four helper files:
   - `helper.new` - components to create
-     (those found in the source but not in the target)
+     (those found in the source but not in the target); You may remove components that you do not want to be created from `helper.new`.
   - `helper.old` - components to update
-    (those found in the source and also in the target)
+    (those found in the source and also in the target); You may remove components that you do not want to be updated from `helper.old`.
   - `helper.sed` - SED script to fix references
     (so target components will not refer to any components in the source)
   - `helper.var` - variables of the two instances
     (instance A is the source, and instance B is the target)
 - Optionally, run `connect_copy` with no arguments to show the help message:
   ```
-  Usage: connect_copy [-?d] helper
+  Usage: connect_copy [-?de] helper
       Copy Amazon Connect instance A to instance B safely, based on the
-      connect_list and connect_diff results, under the helper directory
+      connect_save and connect_diff results, under the helper directory
       creating new components in helper.new, updating old components in helper.old,
       and updating references defined in helper.sed.

       helper        Name of the helper directory
       -d            Dry run - Run through the script but not updating the target instance
+      -e            Proceed even when the system may not encode Extended ASCII characters properly
       -?
 Help
   ```
 - Optionally, verify the helper by dry-running `connect_copy -d <helper>` .